mabablue/I-ADOPT-Corpus/readme.md

-This repository is used to play around with I-ADOPT variable descriptions.
+This repository is used to create a corpus of valid I-ADOPT representations to be used in benchmark studies.